smartSenseSolutions/managed-identity-wallet-ui/README.md

 ### Run UI application

-1. Update values in .env.local is needed
+1. Update values in .env.local as per needed
 2. Start the application using `yarn start`

 ## Sample Demo